Estimating The Cost Of Repairs For Fixing and Flipping Houses

 LANDSCAPING

 Landscaping, removing trees, depends on house but $500 to $1,000 (or more).
 Could be zero if the yard is nice.
-Planting some flowers with mulch etc. estimate $500
+Planting some flowers with mulch etc. estimate $500.
+Removing a large tree can be $2,000.

 Removing tool shed or items in the back yard $500